telerik/kendo-ui-core/docs/controls/editors/upload/how-to/serialize-form-data.md

 ---
-title: Serialize Form Data
+title: Serialize Form Data during Async Upload
-page_title: Serialize Form Data During Async Upload | Kendo UI Upload Widget
+page_title: Serialize Form Data during Async Upload | Kendo UI Upload Widget
-description: "Learn how to serialize form data with a Kendo Upload"
+description: "Learn how to serialize form data with the Kendo UI Upload widget."
 slug: howto_serialize_form_data_upload
 ---

-# Serialize Form Data During Async Upload
+# Serialize Form Data during Async Upload

 It can be desirable to include a collection of form fields as [Metadata]({% slug metadata_upload_widget %}) during asynchronous uploads.

-The output from the commonly used [jQuery.serializeArray](http://api.jquery.com/serializeArray/) helper is not usable directly in the [upload event](/api/javascript/ui/upload#events-upload) and needs to be processed as illustrated below.
+The output from the commonly used [`jQuery.serializeArray`](http://api.jquery.com/serializeArray/) helper is not usable directly in the [`upload` event](/api/javascript/ui/upload#events-upload) and needs to be processed as illustrated in the example below.

-###### Example - Serialize form data for async upload
+###### Example

 ```html
     <form id="form"/>